jboss-developer/jboss-eap-quickstarts/shopping-cart/README.md

 Run the Client Application
 ------------------------

-Now start a client that will access the beans you just deployed:
+Now start a client that will access the beans you just deployed.

+You can use the command prompt from the previous step or open a new one and navigate to the root of the `shopping-cart` quickstart directory.

+Type the following command:

         mvn exec:java -f client/pom.xml